lingmulongtai/KUAS-reception/README_ENG.md

 ## How to Run
 1. Place this folder anywhere locally.
-2. Open `index.html` in your browser.
+2. Open `index.html` at the repository root in your browser (note: `public/index.html` is the Firebase Hosting default page).
 3. On first run, a notice may appear for missing rosters.
 Import rosters from the Admin panel.

 ## Operational Flow (Event Day)